ThalesMMS/DcmSwift/README.md

 DcmSwift is used in the **DicomiX** macOS application, which demonstrates the library's capabilities.

+## ROI Measurement Service

+`ROIMeasurementService` offers tools for ROI measurements on DICOM images.
+Through `ROIMeasurementServiceProtocol`, UI layers can start a measurement, add points and complete it to obtain values in millimetres.
+The service currently supports **distance** and **ellipse** modes and includes helpers for converting view coordinates to image pixel coordinates.

 ## Use DcmSwift in your project

 DcmSwift uses Swift Package Manager.
 Add it as a dependency in your `Package.swift`: